beta-europe/www.beta-europe.org/_posts/2018-08-01-beta-e-v-is-recruiting.md

 published: true
 edit: true
 ---
+Recruitment to join BETA Team 2018/2019 is now open! \
+\
-Recruitment to join BETA Team 2018/2019 is now open!
-Tick on the Team you find yourself in and hit the submit button to be part of #BETAFamily and live a unique experience through joining a motivated and international group of people.
-The deadline is 25th August so hurry up and apply!
+Tick on the Team you find yourself in and hit the submit button to be part of #BETAFamily and live a unique experience by joining an international group of  motivated young Europeans!\
+\
+The deadline is 25th August, so hurry up and apply!

-Our Head of HR, Lina is looking forward to your applications!
+Our Head of HR,  Ms. Lina Kalouti i looking forward to your applications!
 If you have questions please refer to her at l.kalouti@beta-europe.org

 [Apply here](https://docs.google.com/forms/d/e/1FAIpQLScoCHPw45xH6HgTDYAGvDsSHCgiRYe0ANPQhM_ucMvvpQvraA/viewform){: .btn .btn--success}